Urban Political Geography and The Politics of Planning

 Discussion Paper #11.

-Walks, R. Alan and Maaranen, R. (2008) The Timing, Patterning and Forms of Gentrification and Neighbourhood Upgrading in Montreal, Toronto, and Vancouver 1961 to 2001.
+Walks, Alan and Maaranen, Richard (2008) The Timing, Patterning and Forms of Gentrification and Neighbourhood Upgrading in Montreal, Toronto, and Vancouver 1961 to 2001.
 Toronto: University of Toronto Cities Centre Research Paper 211

-Bunting, T. E., P. Filion, and Walks, R. Alan (2002) Households at Risk of Homelessness: Distributional Patterns within Eleven Canadian Metropolitan Regions.
+Bunting, Trudi.
+E., Filion, Pierre and Walks, Alan (2002) Households at Risk of Homelessness: Distributional Patterns within Eleven Canadian Metropolitan Regions.
 Report prepared for the National Secretariat on Homelessness, Government of Canada.
 (249 pages)

 Photos: Alan Walks